ivan-hc/AppMan/README.md

   `appman-remove` - Removes an application, its launcher and icon.

-All the scripts I use on my PC are available in this repository, you're free to modify them and implement new funcionalities for your use case.
-And why not?
-To create a new utility to manage AppImages and other software this way.

 # Why not AppImaged?
 [AppImaged](https://github.com/probonopd/go-appimage) is a great project, I love it as an idea... but its frustrating to have so much superfluous launchers (for example, command-line utilities), I can't rename the AppImage by removing the extension, launchers and wrong icons due to the way the developer he bundled the software are useless and sometime they can't be launched (for example Avidemux), the update daemon has never worked for me and requires an AppImage that doesn't work on my desktop environment... but the hatefull thing is an Applications folder that appears each time I want to remove it, in my home folder, also if all AppImages are stored into a different path.
 Practically AppImaged contrasts with my idea of order.
-I believe that a centralized repository from which to install software and manage updates is the best choice, and AppImage is a format that deserves more success than Snap and Flatpak.
+I believe that a centralized repository from which installing software and manage updates is the best choice, and AppImage is a format that deserves more success than Snap and Flatpak.
+I hope AppMan can be its home.